SiPandaInc/linux-net-next/Documentation/networking/kParser.rst

 	 *	      configured metadata objects in CLI.
 	 * metadata_len: Total length of the user provided metadata
 	 *		 buffer.
+	 * avoid_ref: Set this flag in case caller wants to avoid holding the reference
+	 *            of the active parser object to save performance on the data path.
+	 *            But please be advised, caller should hold the reference of the
+	 *            parser object while using this data path.
+In this case, the CLI
+	 *            can be used in advance to get the reference, and caller will also
+	 *            need to release the reference via CLI once it is done with the
+	 *            data path.
 	 *
 	 * return: kParser error code as defined in
 	 *	   include/uapi/linux/kparser.h